bachlab/PsPM/README.md

 <img class="PsPM_Web" src="assets/images/PsPM_Website_Figure_2.jpg" type="image/jpg" alt="PsPM" >

-The most common application of psychophysiology is inverse inference: estimate a psychological, cognitive or neural state, given peripheral data.
-In such cases, the interest is not on the physiology itself - the interest is in the psychological process.
+The most common application of psychophysiology is inverse inference: estimating a psychological, cognitive or neural state, given peripheral data.
+In such cases, the interest is not in the physiology itself - the interest is in the psychological process.
 Psychophysiological Modelling offers a statistically rigorous approach to this problem, which is implemented in PsPM.

 PsPM is provided under the GNU General Public License by the PsPM team, hosted at [the Centre for Artificial Intelligence and Neuroscience, University of Bonn](https://www.caian.uni-bonn.de/en/home)